New York City-Area Schools Offering HVAC Training

 Raritan Valley Community College (RVCC) is a 2-year public school located in Branchburg, New Jersey.
 The college offers an A.A.S. in Environmental Control Technology that focuses on air conditioning, refrigeration and heating technology at its Bridgewater campus, which is just over 42 miles from downtown New York City.

 Associate of Applied Science in Environmental Control Technology

-The A.A.S. degree program offered by RVCC requires the completion of 63 credits of coursework.
-Students will take classes in refrigeration, computer-aided drafting for environmental control, air conditioning systems design, heating systems design, and commercial HVAC controls and instrumentation.
+The A.A.S. degree program offered by RVCC requires the completion of 62 credits of coursework.
+Students will take classes in refrigeration, computer-aided drafting for environmental control, air conditioning systems design, heating systems design, and residential HVAC controls and instrumentation.
 General education credits include courses in English composition, communication and computer literacy.
 Work experience is acquired through the completion of a co-op education course in environmental control technology taken during the last semester.

 Other School Options

 Prospective students interested in pursuing a HVAC training program have another school option available in nearby New Jersey.
 Morris County Vocational School District (MCST), located in Denville, New Jersey, offers prospective students a HVAC program that can be completed in less than a year.
 MCST is located about 31 miles from New York City.